 A formal referral from the Counseling Center is generally not required to use mental health or assessment benefits from non-AU insurance plans.
 Your non-AU insurance plan may have their own referral requirements, however.
 If you already know you want private care, you can work directly with your insurance plan to locate a provider and arrange for benefits.
-Otherwise, you can make an appointment with a Counseling Center clinician to discuss your particular situation and obtain guidance with regard to locating an appropriate off-campus provider.
+Otherwise, you may contact My SSP from any location at any time.
+Student may also schedule an appointment with a Counseling Center clinician to discuss your particular situation and obtain guidance with regard to locating an appropriate off-campus provider.

 To make an appointment with a Counseling Center clinician contact:

-To locate the names and contact information of your plan's preferred providers, contact your insurance plan.
+To locate the names and contact information of your plan's in-network providers or to learn about your specific insurance plan you may contact your insurance company directly.